instptr/SMSPool-Rates/README.md

 ## Configuration

+To get an API KEY go to https://www.smspool.net/my/settings.
-Set your SMSPool API key in the .env file:
+Set your SMSPool API key in the [.env](.env) file:

 ```
 API_KEY=key_here
 ```
-To get a API KEY go to https://www.smspool.net/my/settings.

 ## Usage